Published on July 24th, 2018 | by Mark Dwyer0

 At the peak of the holiday season, CoDA was also handling a growing number of pilgrimage flights to Lourdes and Medjegore.
 In the very busy years of 2004 and 2005, there were complaints that the departure lounges in the new CoDA terminal were unable to cope.
 Even the car parks were under pressure, with temporary facilities having to be set up airside, on a ‘disused’ taxiway!

 In 2002, an Irish based tour company, in conjunction with Swiss airline Crossair, launched holiday charters from Zurich to CoDA, using Saab 2000 aircraft.
-Most of the ‘inbound’ holiday makers were heading for the big fishing destinations in Donegal and Fermanagh.
+Most of the ‘inbound’ holiday makers were heading for the big fishing destinations (see these books on fly fishing) in Donegal and Fermanagh.
 In response to the growing demand for even more holiday choices, Ryanair launched its first ‘international’ routes from CoDA to Alicante, Tenerife and Faro, for a number of seasons, from 2009.

 By this stage, with continued growth anticipated, a major extension to the terminal building was built, in order to meet EU customs and immigration regulations, along with a Duty Free shop.
 But the investment co-incided with the ‘fallout’ from the financial ‘crash’, which saw passenger numbers drop 21% in the following year.
 The main reason for the fall was due to a sizeable reduction in Ryanair’s frequencies across all routes.